ThuNganPythonista/Django-Hades/README.md

         def get(self, request):
              return render(request=request, template_name="home/login-index.html")
 ```
++ The first one, GET method, when users click to the register button, for instance, it returns the register template (HTML).
+This is because the GET method will take data from server.

++ The second one, POST method, when users already filled in their information and press the button register, that information will be sent to database.
+This is because the POST method will handle a request sent to server.

 => `class HomeView/Login (View)` class named HomeView/Log inherits View from Django's views module.`def get(self,request)` it calls method GET to handle HTTP. `self` indicates that this is the instance of the class.
 Other languages do not require "this" or "self", but Python requires. `request`,a module of Python, holds HTTP request data, so you can find more detail in Python lessons.
 `return render(request=request, template_name="home/login-index.html")` it renders an HTML template `home/login-index.html` and returns it as an HTTP response.